scrapy/scrapy/docs/topics/asyncio.rst

 Coroutine support
 =================

-The following callables may be defined as coroutines and use :ref:`coroutine syntax <async>`:
+The following callables may be defined as coroutines, and hence use :ref:`coroutine syntax <async>` and :mod:`asyncio`, as well as :mod:`asyncio`-based libraries:

 -   :class:`~scrapy.http.Request` callbacks.